 Throughout the current paper, we work over the field $\C$ of complex numbers.
 While many results hold in more generality, this assumption will streamline the exposition and several results we quote in the literature are stated over $\C$.
-We will always use the Zariski topology and do not assume that algebaic varieties are irreducible.
+We will always use the Zariski topology and do not assume that algebraic varieties are irreducible.
 We let $\N = \Z_{\ge 0}$ and denote the fundamental weights and simple roots of a Kac-Moody algebra by $\omega_i$ and $\alpha_i$ respectively.